harpreetsethi/gettincleaningdatacp/README.md

 #####Reading in master data
 Script next reads in the 561 feature set and activity label data from the two master files features.txt & activity_labels.txt respectively.

+There is a master variable declaration `var_findColStr<-c("mean", "std")` which stores the text strings for mean and standard deviation and will be used later to find and extract columns that contain those phrases.

 #####Loading in test and training data
 Test and training data is loaded in a similar fashion

 - Load in the subject data

 - Load in the observation data
-	- Change the column names to the feature names
+	- Change the column names to the feature names to make them more descriptive (requirement 4 of course submission)
-**	Extract out the columns containing the word "mean" or "std" (based on the 2 requirement of course submission). grep command has been invoked with `ignore.case=TRUE` which means even the last few features such as *angle(tBodyAccMean,gravity)* etc will be selected.
+	- Extract out the columns containing the word "mean" or "std" (requirement 2 of course submission). grep command has been invoked with `ignore.case=TRUE` which means even the last few features such as *angle(tBodyAccMean,gravity)* will be selected.

-*	Load in the activity data set
+- Load in the activity data set
-**	Replace the activity numbers with activity name from the activity master data variable. `mutate` command has been used to find the matching text from the master variable
+	- Replace the activity numbers with activity name from the activity master data variable. `mutate` command has been used to find the matching text from the master variable
 `var_activityLabel[var_YTest$V1, 2]`
-and then replace the number with the activity name
+and then replace the number with the activity name.
+This covers requirement 3 of the course submission.

-*	As a final step the 3 data sets mentioned above have been merged together using the cbind command.
+- As a final step the 3 data sets mentioned above have been merged together using the cbind command.
 The data is joined column wise because for each subject and activity combination we can obtain the 561 observations vector (for each of the features).

 Similar steps have been taken to load and transform the training data.

-#####Merging the two data sets to form first tidy data set
+#####Merging the two data sets to form first tidy data set (requirement 1 of course submission)

 rbind command is used to bind the training and test data sets.
-Data is joined row wise to create a data set corresponding to feature observations pertinent to a subject and activity.
-There will be one row from training and one from test.
-This constitutes a tidy data set as each row corresponds to only one set of observations.
-The other option was to merge the data column wise but that would have created multiple columns capturing the same kind of observation, for e.g. there would be two columns named tBodyAcc-mean()-Y. Albeit they will have two different kinds of observations (training and test) but I believe that data could be aggregated and studied in an easier way if the data sets were combined row wise.
-There is no explicit requirement to demarcate or uniquely identify training and test data and hence no measures have been made to do so either.
+Data is joined row wise to create a data set corresponding to feature observations pertinent to a *subject and activity* combination.
+There will be one row from training and one from test for a *subject/activity* combination.
+This constitutes a tidy data set as each row corresponds to only one set of observations (although there are two rows per combination but they belong to two fundamentally observation sets).

+The other option was to merge the data column wise but that would have created **multiple columns** capturing the same kind of observation, for e.g. there would have been two columns named tBodyAcc-mean()-Y. Albeit they will have two different kinds of observations (training and test) but I believe that data could be aggregated and studied in an easier way if the data sets were combined row wise.

+There is no **explicit** requirement to **demarcate** or uniquely identify training and test data and hence no measures have been made to do so either.
 Refer to the thread [here](https://class.coursera.org/getdata-014/forum/thread?thread_id=218 "here") (you may have to log in to view the discussion) for more details.
+And there is no **explicit** requirement to de-duplicate the data set set either, hence no such measures are taken.

+For the ease of the user running the script the first tidy dataset is stored in the working directory.
+A message is printed on the prompt stating the location where the file was created.

 #####Creating the second tidy data set

-Second tidy data set is created by summarizing (`summarise_each` command is used) the observations for the chosen features for a combination of subject and activity.
-Result is then stored in a text file named "TidyDataSet2.txt" which will be created in the same directory where R session was invoked from. write.table has been invoked with `row.names=FALSE` as requested in the course submission process. `quote=FALSE` option is used so that column names do not have a quote around them, making it easier for the user to reload the file.
+Second tidy data set is created by summarizing (`summarise_each` command is used) the observations for the chosen features for a combination of *subject and activity*.
+Result is then stored in a text file named "TidyDataSet2.txt" which will be created in the same directory where R session was invoked from (it is also part of this repository).

+write.table has been invoked with `row.names=FALSE` as requested in the course submission process. `quote=FALSE` option is used so that column names do not have quotes around them, making it easier for the user to reload the file.
+A message is printed on the prompt stating the location where the file was created.

 #####Final Cleanup

 File SamsungData.zip is removed while the directory "UCI HAR Dataset" is left untouched in case the user wants to review or load the raw data.

+#####Code Book/Data Dictionary
+Is available in the repo titled CodeBook.pdf